Thanks to a budding legalization movement across the globe, shareholders are discovering the benefits of investing in the cannabis industry.

 Canadian firms have already established partnerships and even operations in jurisdictions outside of the country.

-The firm’s facility in Portugal, according to CEO Brendan Kennedy, is set to replace the efforts from the Canadian operations for the company when it comes to the supply of medical product exports in Europe at a lower cost thanks to outdoor and greenhouse crops.
+At that time, the firm’s facility in Portugal, according to CEO Brendan Kennedy, is set to replace the efforts from the Canadian operations for the company when it comes to the supply of medical product exports in Europe at a lower cost thanks to outdoor and greenhouse crops.

 The company, alongside other leading LPs such as Canopy Growth and Aurora Cannabis (NYSE:ACB,TSX:ACB), has placed heavy bets on the expansion of medical programs into European territories.